Natural Gas Fundamentals Update

 Supply

 Big story of the day today is the drop in US gas production to sub-69 Bcf/d.
-Most of the drop came from Northeast production which was down significantly this morning as pipeline maintenance take its toll.
-The pipeline that's under maintenance is Dominion's Line TL-400, which runs through Ohio, and the maintenance is expected to run through 4/28.
+Most of the drop came from Northeast production, which was down significantly this morning as pipeline maintenance take its toll.
+The pipeline that's under maintenance is Dominion's Line TL-400, which runs through Ohio and the maintenance is expected to run through 4/28.
 The drop on the Dominion was around 0.3 Bcf/d.
 Simultaneously, Marcellus Wet production receipts are down 0.4 Bcf/d with declines across various pipelines in the region.

 Fundamental Conclusion

-The fundamental changes continue to support $3/MMBtu, and if weather does turn supportive post the first week of May.
-We could see the level rise back to $3.10/MMBtu.
+The fundamental changes continue to support $3/MMBtu, and if weather does turn supportive post the first week of May, we could see the level rise back to $3.10/MMBtu.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.